CatLover248/CatLover248/README.md

 # Hello! :wave:

-:boat: My name is Yusuf and I am a web developer!
+Yo whats up im FatyCaty and I code things.

-:bulb: I enjoy developing applications and also trying to understand how things work.
+Still figuring out what I enjoy coding.

-:mag_right: I work with Java, Python, Html, Css and more!
+I like trying to figure out how things work, even though I still need to get better at it.

-:seedling: I hope to learn more about cybersecurity and to start a automotive company :)
+You may recognize me from many different communities :).

-:iphone: Reach out to me on discord: yusufcodes
+Hit me up @ discord: fatycaty